VikeLabs/scheduler-back-end/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple steps.

+For more detailed instructions checkout out the <a href="https://github.com/VikeLabs/scheduler-back-end/wiki/Setup">wiki</a>

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This project depends on node and npm.
+The main dependancies are TypeScript, Express, and body-parser.
 * node
 * npm